tlswg/tls13-spec/draft-ietf-tls-tls13.md

 certificate_required
 : Sent by servers when a client certificate is desired but none was provided by the client.

+no_application_protocol
+: Sent by servers when a client advertises protocols that the server does not support.
 {:br }

 New Alert values are assigned by IANA as described in {{iana-considerations}}.